C-M-Ray/Bus-Capacity-Management-System/README.md

 	- GUI version (Default, Recommended): *GUI.py*
 	- Command line version: menu.py
 -GUI version is the default, but the command line version is functional as well.
-	-To access command line version for user of app: in menu.py, uncomment the last line main_menu()
+	- To access command line version for user of app: in menu.py, uncomment the last line main_menu()
 - Here's a sample account for you to use:
 	- Matriculation No.: U1234567A
 	- Password: Unicorn1997!